 If you have a bachelor’s degree outside nutrition and would like to become a registered dietitian, make an appointment with the director of the Didactic Program in Dietetics (DPD), Nancy Rindfuss, M.A., R.D., to obtain an evaluation of your DPD status.
 Read more about the DPD process in the Didactic Program in Dietetics Handbook.

-Limited department financial aid is available in the form of graduate assistantships and scholarship credits for students enrolled in masters and doctoral programs.
+Limited department financial aid is available in the form of graduate assistantships and scholarship credits for students enrolled in a master or doctoral program.
 Financial aid is determined based on merit.
 Additional information regarding graduate financial aid can be found on the Syracuse University Graduate Student Aid page.